-Chaplains with the Billy Graham Rapid Response Team are responding to wildfires in California for the second time in two months, as flames and smoke engulf large parts of multiple cities including Ventura and Los Angeles.
+Chaplains with the Billy Graham Rapid Response Team (RRT) deployed to California after the state’s most recent outbreak of wildfires.
+On December 4, flames and smoke began engulfing large parts of cities in Southern California, including Ventura and Los Angeles.

-The largest fire broke out December 4th in Ventura (about an hour northwest of L.A.) and has spread with devastating speed, forcing hundreds of thousands of people to flee as hundreds of homes have burned to the ground.
+The largest blaze—dubbed the Thomas fire—spread with devastating speed, forcing hundreds of thousands of people to flee as more than a thousand buildings have burned to the ground.

 “This wildfire season has already been so heartbreaking for the many who have been affected, and now California is dealing with yet another deadly and destructive inferno,” said Jack Munday, international director of the Rapid Response Team.